 Dinner: Eco Ventures Braai (DB&B)

-Spend the day exploring the Marienfluss at your leisure or just relaxing at the campsite, with views of the Kunene River, crocodiles sunning on rocks and abundant bird life.
+Spend the day relaxing at the campsite, with views of the Kunene River, crocodiles sunning on rocks and abundant bird life.

 Dinner: Eco Ventures Braai (DB&B)

-Sadly, after breakfast, we have to leave the banks of the Kunene River behind and drive back through extraordinary scenery - the Marienfluss, and to our next destination.
+Sadly, after breakfast, we have to leave the banks of the Kunene River behind and drive through extraordinary scenery - the Marienfluss - and to our next destination.

 Lunch stop at a famous landmark in Kaokoland called the Red Drum.
 The original drum was a red Caltex 45-gallon drum that Mr Ben Van Zyl left there after using it as a petrol stash.
-In those years you could actually leave petrol like this there without it being stolen!
+In those years you could actually leave petrol there without it being stolen!
 In the end he used it as a marker and called it Rooidrom.
 The original drum at Rooidrom was taken by Hereros who would fill it with river water and take it to their cattle in the Marienfluss.
-Chris Eyre, who was the nature conservator there, replaced it with a new drum that he painted red, and it was immediately taken again.
+Chris Eyre, a nature conservator working in the area, replaced it with a new drum that he painted red and it was immediately taken again.
 The last and third drum, he made full of holes and put gravel inside.
 It is still standing.

 Dinner: Eco Ventures Braai (DB&B)